adnanrah/ai_final_project/README.md

 1. Main Test Script

 The final_test.py script demonstrates the full functionality of the system.
 This will load the food database from available JSON files, initialize and train the food categorizer, generate a 10-day meal plan, and test the feedback loop system.
+This, however, does not run the scraper and instead takes data from a JSON file (uva_dining_foods_enriched.json) that has food and nutritional information.

 python final_test.py